Getting started with MiRos¶

 Prerequisites¶

-- Read the Risk Assessment and complete the pre-lab quiz on Blackboard.
+- On Blackboard, read the Risk Assessment form and complete the pre-lab quiz.

 Rules for working with the MiRo robot¶